szedlakmate/truss-model-updating/README.md

 * Debug: Speeds up runtime by some tweaks.
 DO NOT USE 'in production'
 * Realistic simulations: Opens the backed up input stream and fetches data with realistic delays/timing according to the timestamps.
 Effective only with simulation=True

+These settings can be found in the truss_framework.py file above the lines

+    if self.compatibility_mode == 0:
+        ### User defined ###
+        # Modify as needed #

+If needed, please edit the User defined mode only.

 ### Compatibility Modes

 Mode | Mode's name | Logging | Graphics | Numpy solver | OSlib | Updating | Arduino | Debug | Realistic simulation